suksien/national_park_tracker/README.md

 ## A tracker app to record visits and notes to US national parks
-Inspired by the [US national park passport](https://www.nps.gov/olym/planyourvisit/national-parks-passport-program.htm), this application is built in Ruby using [Sinatra](https://sinatrarb.com) and communicates to the client via [PUMA](https://puma.io).
+Inspired by the [US national parks passport](https://www.nps.gov/olym/planyourvisit/national-parks-passport-program.htm), this application is built in Ruby using [Sinatra](https://sinatrarb.com) and communicates to the client via [PUMA](https://puma.io).
 All data are stored in a backend DB using PostgreSQL.
 User credentials information are first encrypted before being stored in the DB.

 Still in search of another free web server to host the application as Heroku is no longer free.